tjayrocket/pawn-brokers-assistant/dev-log.md

+##02OCT2018 - 1630:

+  Integrating the new boilerplate with travis and introducing testing suite.
+  Music: The Ramones.

+  My Boilerplate aged badly - integrating Webpack 4.0 because my old build had vulnerabilities I didn't account for.
+That all being said, I am at least getting *things* to populate on a screen.

 ## *02OCT2018 - 10:30*:

   Beginning scaffolding, attempting to modernize to latest releases of dependencies is a drag, but must be done.